Here's how to check if you're registered to vote in Texas ahead of the May election

 AUSTIN, Texas — The May election is right around the corner, so now is a good time to check your voter registration to make sure everything is up to date.

 The deadline to register to vote in Texas for the May 6 election is April 6.
-An important thing to note is that not all local governments will be holding elections, so voters should check with their county elections office for more information.
+An important thing to note is that not all local governments will be holding elections, so you should check with your county elections office for more information.

 If you're unsure how to change or update your voter registration, we broke down everything you need to know.